FREEPHONE 0330 058 1579

 In terms of your property itself, it simply has to be worth at least £70,000, and it is more likely to be eligible if it is in a great condition, in a desirable location, and a freehold property rather than a leasehold.

-Some people worry about their apartments not being eligible for equity release in Yorkshire, but this is not something you have to be concerned about as you can take out equity from homes and apartments alike.
+Some people worry about their apartments not being eligible for equity release Yorkshire, but this is not something you have to be concerned about as you can take out equity from homes and apartments alike.

 Some issues may arise if you are in certain types of property such as a retirement flat, so we recommend reaching out to an adviser for guidance if you are in this situation.